Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Process --> Finish["complete -> COMPLETE<br/>rollback -> READY"]

-Pack --> Expire["couponExpiryReminderJob<br/>usableEndAt D+3 window"]
+Pack --> Expire["expiry reminder batch<br/>usableEndAt D+3 window"]

 Expire --> Scan["getAllByCouponPackId<br/>completeAt is null"]

-Scan --> Event["publish coupon.event<br/>eventType=EXPIRED"]
+Scan --> Event["publish promotion event<br/>eventType=EXPIRED"]

 Mermaid View